 If you’re staying in a centrally located hotel or apartment in a city, you can get pretty much anywhere on foot.
 Yet, if you’re planning on renting a car or hiring a driver, staying in the country is a great way to avoid traffic.
-Those coveted car rides can also give tired feet a much-needed break.
+Those coveted car/train rides can also give tired feet a much-needed break.

 You could realistically spend your entire vacation traveling from city to city in Italy—and never step foot in a rural area.

 The most popular cities in Italy for tourism are:

 Does that mean you need to stick to these cities?
 Definitely not!
-Many travelers love smaller, less-traveled cities, like Bologna, Sorrento, Verona, Siena, Lucca and Pompeii.
-These are all worth visit, too.
-Even if for a quick day trip.
+Many travelers love smaller, less-traveled Mediterranean cities, like Bologna, Sorrento, Verona, Siena, Lucca and Pompeii.
+These are all worth visit, too—even for a quick day trip.